Acceptable Use Guidelines for Apple Pay on the Web

 Apple Pay APIs

 If any webpage of your website accepts other forms of third party payment methods, you must also offer Apple Pay as a payment option on such webpage, at least on parity with such other payment methods (i.e., presented with the same prominence on such webpage).
-Furthermore, if you invoke the ‘canMakePaymentWithActiveCard’ API and determine that a user has an active card provisioned into Wallet, then Apple Pay must automatically be set as the default or sole payment option on any webpage where payments are accepted (e.g., checkout page or product detail page).
+Furthermore, if you invoke the ‘canMakePaymentWithActiveCard’ API and determine that a user has an active card provisioned into Wallet, you must present Apple Pay as the primary – but not necessarily the sole – displayed payment option.
+For example, you might pre-select Apple Pay as the payment option when you display it alongside other options.

 You may not use the Apple Pay for any purpose other than to enable or facilitate an Apple Pay transaction from your website.